travelping/kube-watch/README.md

 apiVersion: v1
 kind: ConfigMap
 metadata:
-  name: kube-watch-example-configmap
+  name: kube-watch-fruits
 data:
   fruits: orange,apple,banana
 ```

 And you want to run a handling executable on every change of the "fruits" field.
-The [Example Manifest] creates all the needed workloads (including the mentioned
+The [Fruits Example Manifest] creates all the needed workloads (including the
-ConfigMap) to demonstrate how could it be done with the tool.
+mentioned ConfigMap) to demonstrate how could it be done with the tool.

 Along with the ConfigMap mentioned above the manifest creates another ConfigMap
 representing an example executable which is a script like this: